Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

     big libraries.

-  * The `Google Closure Compiler <https://github.com/google/closure-compiler>`_ with ADVANCED_OPTIMIZATIONS removes a lot of dead code, because it removes dead code even if it *can't* prove that it's pure.
-This is one of the reasons why ADVANCED_OPTIMIZATIONS breaks a lot of JavaScript libraries.
+  * The `Google Closure Compiler <https://github.com/google/closure-compiler>`_ with ``ADVANCED_OPTIMIZATIONS`` removes a lot of dead code, because it removes dead code even if it *can't* prove that it's pure.
+But that means that it can break perfectly valid JavaScript programs.

-  So, because JavaScript is so impure, your two choices are to either remove very little dead code, or to remove lots of dead code but break perfectly valid programs.
+  So, because JavaScript is so impure, your two choices are to either remove very little dead code, or to remove lots of dead code but break programs.
 Both options are bad.

   But if *all* your code is pure, then the compiler can aggressively remove **all** the dead code, and it's *guaranteed* to not break your program.
 The end result is that you can use lots of big